AdobeDocs/commerce-admin.en/help/catalog/search-results.md

 ## Weighted Search

 Product attributes that are enabled for catalog search can be assigned a weight to give them a higher value in search results.
 Attributes with a greater weight are returned before those with a lower weight.
 For example, if there are two attributes in the system, _color_ with a search weight of 3 and _description_ with a search weight of 1.
-A search for the word _red_ returns a list of products with a color attribute value of `red`, but does not return products with descriptions that contain the word _red_.
+A search for the word _red_ returns a list of products with a color attribute value of `red` at the top of the search results and returns products with descriptions that contain the word _red_ at the bottom of the search results.
 In this example, the `color` attribute has a greater defined weight than the `description` attribute.

 ![Search Weight](./assets/search-weight.png)<!-- zoom -->